-OmniSci v5.6.0 released a new aggregate function, APPROX_MEDIAN.
-This is the underlying function used when selecting "Median" on a measure in OmniSci Immerse.
-At the time of this article being published, APPROX_MEDIAN() is the only median function offered in OmniSciDB.
+Version v5.6.0 introduced a new aggregate function, APPROX_MEDIAN.
+This is the underlying function used when selecting "Median" on a measure in HEAVY.AI Immerse.
+At the time this article was published, APPROX_MEDIAN() is the only median function offered in HeavyDB.

 Below, we'll answer the most frequently asked questions about this function.